-- The vast majority of scientists are now agreed that the burning of fossil fuels is causing potentially catastropic climate change.
+- The burning of fossil fuels is causing potentially catastropic climate change.
 The UK government and have others have made legally-binding climate change targets.
 The extraction of oil will make it much harder to meet these.
 Rather than extracting these difficult-to-extract fossil fuels, we need to switch investment to energy efficiency and renewable technologies.

 What is fracking?

 The UK government imposed a moratorium on fracking in England in 2019.
 Scotland and Wales have moratoria in place against hydraulic fracturing.
 The Climate Change Committee has told the Government that these restrictions must be continued until scientists have a better understanding of the full environmental impact of fracking.

 Fracking is a process of injecting a lot of water is mixed with sand and chemicals, at high pressure, in order to crack the shale and so allow gas and/or oil to escape.

 During the fracking process carbon, toxic chemicals and possibly even radioactive material are likely to escape during and/or after drilling activities.
 Harmful emissions threaten our air, our groundwater, our wildlife, our children, ourselves.

 The chemical mix in the fracking fluid is required for ease of drilling and to dissolve or crack the shale.
 It can contains many chemicals, some of which are carcinogenic and associated with cancer of the cervix, the breast, the endocrine system or the uterus.